-- A progressive "evangelical": someone who upholds scripture as authoritative but not uncritically, who sees the Lordship of Jesus as being something transformative rather than prescriptive.
-They should be someone who applies their faith to real life within the Church and also in the wider community. - An awareness that "business as usual" is unlikely to be the theme of the coming years for the Team and an openness to consider and embrace change - An appreciation of the importance of local links between faith, community and enterprise - A leadership style which is collaborative with ordained and lay colleagues and with other faith leaders, and which enables people to live out their faith as God calls them to do. - An ability to lead and nurture people beyond church attending to playing a deeper role in the mission and life of the Church alongside their own spiritual growth, through teaching which encourages people to reflect and think deeply about their faith. - A commitment to innovative ministry within and outside the church. - A willingness to journey with others sharing a faith or a passion for their community, and to discern the church's role on that journey - A vision for how a town centre church can serve its community, and a contemporary understanding of the role of a civic church. - Strong pastoral skills showing empathy in the experiences of others. - Ability to train and develop newly-ordained clergy and lay leaders. - A commitment to local ecumenism. - Experience in line managing staff. - Willing to help the church to understand and meet the challenge of Scripture-based giving through teaching and preaching. - Ability to take on the challenges and opportunities of working in an historic building.
+- An Open Evangelical who is at ease with broader churchmanship.
+Someone who upholds scripture as authoritative but not uncritically, who sees the Lordship of Jesus as being something transformative rather than prescriptive, and who applies their faith to real life within the Church and also in the wider community. - A leadership style which is collaborative with ordained and lay colleagues who share a passion for their community and a willingness to discern the Church's role on that journey.
+Openness to innovative approaches to ministry and how to address contemporary challenges. - An ability to lead and nurture people beyond church attending to playing a deeper role in the mission and life of the Church alongside their own spiritual growth, through teaching which encourages people to reflect and think deeply about their faith. - An appreciation of the importance of good links with the local community, business and other faith leaders.
+A vision for how a town centre church can serve its community, and a contemporary understanding of the role of a civic church. - Ability to train and develop newly-ordained clergy and lay leaders, and a passion for supporting and guiding people in their vocational journey, whether in lay or ordained roles.